ajcrabill/esb-com/coaches/become/index.md

 <li>Distinguish between low and high quality goals</li>
 <li>Distinguish between board work and superintendent work</li>
 <li>Distinguish between low and high quality monitoring reports</li>
-<li>Summarize similarities and differences between the policy governance principles and ESB
+<li>Summarize similarities and differences between the policy governance principles and ESB</li>
 <li>Summarize observations of at least 20 school board meetings from at least 5 different school boards and in at least 5 different states</li>
 <li>Summarize observations of at least 2 ESB workshops that are led by at least 2 different ESB coaches</li>
 <li>Summarize the similarities and differences of the accountability systems for school systems for five different states</li>